 Billy Lynn’s Long Halftime Walk is a perfect title for this historic cinematic feat.
 It’s pointlessly long, unimaginative, pedantic, and shallow.
 It’s a movie with breathtaking visuals that make the viewer aware of each and every passing minute.

 I saw Billy Lynn the way Ang Lee meant for it to be seen; in 3D at 120FPS.
 The FPS stands for frames per second.
 The frames per second refer to the number of frames you see per second projected onto the screen.
-The higher the frame rate the crisper the image.
+The higher the frame rate, the crisper the image.

 The average movie is approximately 24FPS.
-Peter Jackson’s The Hobbit was at 48.
+Peter Jackson’s The Hobbit was 48.
 Billy Lynn is 120.
 No film has ever been shot at this high of a frame rate before, for a good reason.

 The majority of the movie takes place at a football stadium of a nameless Texan NFL team.
 It’s a sound stage.
 Of course, it is.
 But with the high frame rate you can tell.
 The realness has tipped over into revealing the fakery involved in the production.

 The movie groans under the weight of its melodramatic script.
-Jean-Christophe Castelli adapted the story Ben Fountain’s book.
+Jean-Christophe Castelli adapted the story from Ben Fountain’s book.
 It’s fair to say maybe the story should have remained in the book unread by me.
 The dialogue ricochets wildly from monosyllabic to cliche locker room banter.
 The characters behave so erratically we are never allowed to believe these people are real.

 The story meanders at such a pace from scene to the next as to make you aware of all the time slowly slipping out of your grasp.
 The movie is a maddening exercise of small magical moments obliterated by this stumbling lazy tone-deaf script.

 If this experiment is to work, then the entire language of film as a medium might have to be revised.
 The simple panning shot is transformed from the simple, elegant act of showing a character move within their space into a tedious waiting period between scenes.
-Actors appear to be waiting off stage waiting for the main character’s entrance.
-It feels like community theater as opposed to larger than life images flickering on a towering screen.
+Actors appear to be waiting off-stage waiting for the main character’s entrance.
+It feels like community theater as opposed to larger-than-life images flickering on a towering screen.

 Nothing works.
 Not the characters, the story, or the 120 fps.
 Nothing.
 This isn’t a film; it’s a damn shame.